datasette/datasette-acl/README.md

 ### Controlling who can edit permissions

-Users with the new `datasette-acl` permission will have the ability to access a UI for setting permissions for groups on a table.
+Users with the new `datasette-acl` permission will have the ability to access a UI for setting permissions for users and groups on a table.

 To configure the root user to have this permission, add the following to your Datasette configuration: